Use vector ink

 - change the default settings for our Titles, headings, etc

 NB: These are limited to text boxes, though.
 We still don’t have superscripts and subscripts

 Not many note-taking apps support tables, so we don’t want to sound ungrateful.
 But, we do need more features for our tables to:

-- Adjust the width and hieght of rows & columns
+- adjust the width and height of rows & columns

 Fixed page sizes

 The continuous canvas in Apple Notes makes exporting out of the app a massive pain.
 We would like a way to know when a page is ending and a new one is beginning.
-It could be with a small tiny gap between pages like we have in Noteful or a simple line as is the case with LiquidText.
+It could be with a small, tiny gap between pages as we have in Noteful.
+Or a simple line, as is the case with LiquidText.

 Zooming & resizing

 We’d also love the ability to zoom in and out of our pages, especially for our Quick Notes.
 At the moment, every Quick Note we handwrite in Apple Notes looks too big to be useful.
 We would love to use this feature for something more important than rough notes and quick scribblings.
 Zooming capabilities can allow us to do that.